shigeyukey/shige-addons-wiki/src/break-timer.md

 [![reddit](https://github.com/shigeyukey/AnkiRestart/assets/124401518/85368aad-6f50-4335-8858-7a30a66fb065)](https://www.reddit.com/user/Shige-yuki)

 This add-on auto hides Anki after reviewing cards and redisplays Anki once the break timer ends.
 You can review Anki cards bit by bit while doing other things on the laptop.

-1. After reviewing 10 cards, it auto-hides Anki and shows it after 3 minutes.
+After reviewing 10 cards, it auto-hides Anki and shows it after 3 minutes.
 (Customizable)
-2. A timer will appear during the break, you can stop the timer by right-clicking on it.
-3.

 This add-on idea was inspired by add-on [Ruzu Pop-ups](https://ankiweb.net/shared/info/1736169259).